DUI Breath Test

 Arguments that the Machine is Not “Approved” Under Florida Law

-Previous challenges have been litigated over the fact that the Intoxilyzer 8000 is not an “approved” machine under Florida Law.
-Florida law requires that the alcohol testing program of the Florida Department of Law Enforcement Enforcement (FDLE) must evaluate only those machines that are listed on the Conforming Products List (CPL) of the U.S. Department of Transportation.
+Previous challenges have been litigated because the Intoxilyzer 8000 is not an “approved” machine under Florida Law.
+Florida law requires that the alcohol testing program of the Florida Department of Law Enforcement (FDLE) must evaluate only those machines listed on the Conforming Products List (CPL) of the U.S. Department of Transportation.

 The Intoxilyzer 8000 Only Uses Two Filters